kolypto/py-good/README.md

 Validation schema.

 A schema is a Python structure where nodes are pattern-matched against the corresponding values.
-It leverages the full flexibility of Python, allowing you to match values, types, data sctructures and much more.
+It leverages the full flexibility of Python, allowing you to match values, types, data structures and much more.

 When a schema is created, it's compiled into a callable function which does the validation, hence it does not need to analyze the schema every time.